Azure/azure-sdk-for-python/sdk/search/azure-search/README.md

 ### Authenticate the client

 Interaction with this service begins with an instance of a [client](#client "search-client").
-To create a client object, you will need the `search_endpoint` for your resource and a `credential` that allows you access:
+To create a client object, you will need the `endpoint` for your search service and a `credential` that allows you access:

 ```python